kosl/ihipp-examples/docs/week5.md

 This is still more or less boiler-plate code which is basically the same for every OpenCL program.

-2. Create buffers and memory transfer device
+2. Create buffers and memory transfer to device

-Next we create buffers which is essentialy memory allocation on the GPU:
+Next we create buffers which is essentially memory allocation on the GPU:

 ```
 cl_mem a_mem_obj = clCreateBuffer(context, CL_MEM_READ_ONLY, N * sizeof(double), NULL, &ret);